Blinds vs Shades: What's the Difference?

 More About Blackout and Light-Filtering Shades

-Roller and cellular shades come in sheer, light-filtering, and blackout materials.
-Blackout shades are essential for many to improve sleeping conditions and their ability to block out most light makes them a popular choice for kids’ rooms and nurseries where they help by allowing one to put children to bed in relative darkness, even if it is still light outside.
+Roller, cellular, and Roman shades come in sheer, light-filtering, and blackout materials.
+Blackout shades are essential for many to improve sleeping conditions and their ability to block out most light makes them a popular choice for kids’ rooms and nurseries where they help children sleep in relative darkness, even if it is still light outside.
 This is especially practical during the summer when the sun sets late.
-There are also many decorative “light-filtering” shade styles that filter the light if you want privacy and you want to block some light but you don’t want total blackout.
+There are also many decorative “light-filtering” shade styles that filter the light if you want privacy and want to block some light but you don’t want total blackout.

 Shop All Shades